skotzko/mixpanel-event-queue/README.md

 ### Why use this?
 The minified Mixpanel library is ~25.5kb gzipped and can take up to a few seconds after browser `startFetch` to be fully loaded and available for handling event / tracking calls.

-Many analytics services (e.g. Google Analytics, KISSmetrics) stub out an array which acts as a queue while the tracking library is loaded.
+Many analytics services (e.g. Google Analytics, KISSmetrics) stub out an array which acts as a queue while the tracking library loads.
 The Mixpanel JS API does not natively provide this functionality, and I wanted it to ensure that my tracking calls would not (a) lose data and (b) throw JS errors if the library was not yet loaded.

 This wrapper aims to extend the Mixpanel JS library with this functionality.